 Or vice-versa …

-Add HTML entities while you work in Text editor mode …
+Add HTML entities while working in the Text editor mode …

 Add WP Emojis …

-This plugin includes lets you choose items from an extensive selection …
+This useful plugin includes lets you choose images from an extensive selection …

-If you need more emoticons, consider installing a plugin like WP Emoji One.
-This plugin allows you to add more than 1,100 emojis to your post content …
+Note: For even more emoticons, you could install a plugin like WP Emoji One.
+This plugin lets you add 1,000+ emojis to your post content …

-Another thing you can use the HTML Entities Button plugin for is adding links to recent posts …
+Another thing you can insert with the HTML Entities Button plugin are links to recent posts …

-Learn how to add internal links to your content using the WordPress internal linking tool here:
+To learn more about adding internal links to your content using the default link, go here:

-After the release of version 4.3, WordPress removed the “Formatting” section from its Writing Settings.
-This plugin does the same thing as deselecting the “convert to smilies” option that was available via the settings.
+After the release of version 4.3, WordPress removed the “Formatting” section from the Writing Settings.
+This plugin does the same thing as unchecking the “convert to smilies” option that used to be available via the settings.

-The sites below provide additional resources about special characters and symbols:
+Click on the links below for additional resources about HTML characters and symbols:

 Congratulations!
-Now you know how to add special characters and symbols to your posts and pages.
+Now you know how to add HTML characters and symbols to your posts.